axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

     width='70%'
     alt=''>
   </div>
  <p>If the proposal goes against the fundamemtal tenents of Radical, then it is a Fiat organization.
 And that is OK, too, if the co-owners agree to it.
-Eventually they will walk from it or the commjunity will change.</p>
+Eventually they will walk away from it or the community will change.</p>